Cao Jie

 Education

-IE Business School, PhD
+Ph.D. in Business Administration, IE Business School, Spain

 Professional Experience